luapower/path/path.md

 ### `path.abs(s, pwd) -> s`

-Convert a relative path to an absolute path given a base dir.
+Convert a relative path to an absolute path given a base dir (this is currently an alias of `path.combine()`).

 ### `path.filename(s, [pl], [repl]) -> s|nil`